cloudflare/workers-docs/reference/tooling/serverless/config.md

 ```
     events:
     	- http:
-          url: example.com/hello/user
+          url: example.com/hello/user* #serverless invoke -f? fun1
           method: GET
-          headers:
-            someKey: someValue
 ```

 Each event implements two behaviors:

+ `serverless deploy` will parse out all the `url`(s) from the events in a function and deploy routes all pointing to that specific script.
+The routes may contain wildcards `*`.
+You cannot have multiple routes that are identical.
+The routes must be paths for the the zone specified by `CLOUDFLARE_ZONE_ID`.

- `serverless invoke <functionname>` will deploy your worker and run the HTTP request(s) specified by the event(s) against this deployed worker.
+ `serverless invoke <functionname>` will deploy your worker and run the HTTP request(s) specified by the `url` and `method` against this deployed worker.
 This is useful for defining specific hooks into your application for testing.

- `serverless deploy` will parse out all the `url`(s) from the events in a function and deploy routes all pointing to that specific script.
-The routes will not contain wildcards, but be the [TODO verify this] You cannot have multiple routes that are identical

-TODO: link to CLI section

-###
+To truly test your worker, you can run [`cURL`](TODO: link to curl) against your domain since the Worker will be deployed.

+\* *`workers.dev` domains are not currently supported using Serverless, but you can track our progress on [this Github issue](TODO: open a link Github issue).*